-The power take-off (PTO) is a vital piece of equipment.
+The power take-off (PTO) for a truck is a vital piece of equipment.

 Bezares is a global manufacturer of PTOs, hydraulic pumps, fittings, tanks, and other mobile power hydraulic components distributed through Eaton in North America.